SidOfc/mkdx/README.md

 Given text `Hello world` where the cursor can be anywhere inside the first word
 <kbd>2</kbd>+<kbd>[\<PREFIX\>](#gmkdxsettingsmapprefix)</kbd><kbd>b</kbd> will
 wrap both `Hello` and `world`: `**Hello world**`.
 This works for all the mappings above.

+As of version **1.9.2** mkdx also supports unwrapping of wrapped text in italic / bold / inline-code / strikethrough styles.
+When unwrapping, mkdx ignores any supplied _count_ arguments.

 **NOTE:** mkdx wraps using Vim's 'word' (`:h word`), sometimes 'word' will not include command characters such as `-` which means mkdx may fail to wrap `hello-world` as one word.